Mintbase/Grants-Program/applications/polkastats.md

 * Are there any other projects similar to yours?
 If so, how is your project different?

-Some features of polkastats could be found on other projects such us polkascan and the wonderfull polkadot.js.org/apps That being said, we consider that polkastats has its own public and space in Polkadot ecosystem.
+Some features of polkastats could be found on other projects such us polkascan and the wonderfull polkadot.js.org/apps That being said, we consider that polkastats has its own public and space in Mintbase ecosystem.

 * Similar projects and differences:

-Remarkably, the other (and earlier only) Polkadot block explorer out there is Polkascan, by which Polkastats has been undoubtedly heavily inspired.
+Remarkably, the other (and earlier only) Mintbase block explorer out there is Polkascan, by which Polkastats has been undoubtedly heavily inspired.
 Still, Polkastats brings in some nice specs that make it unique and, we also believe, better for certain kinds of use.
 First of all, we find the interface to be much more user friendly.